xwu/xwu-swift-numerics/integers-part-1.md

 > y.sign // .minus
 > ```
 >
-> In the first example, a built-in 2048-bit integer is initialized to the value
+> In the first example, a built-in integer literal is initialized to the value
 > `-0`, but integer types do not support signed zero and the sign is ignored.
 > Then, based on the type annotation, the integer value is converted to a
 > positive floating-point value.
 >
-> In the second example, a built-in 2048-bit integer is initialized to the value
+> In the second example, a built-in integer literal is initialized to the value
 > `0`.
 Based on the type annotation, the value is converted to a positive
 > floating-point value, then the floating-point prefix operator `-` is called to
 > change the sign.